 - Horseback racing enthusiasts will enjoy a trip to the Champ de Mars, one of the oldest racecourses in the world.

-All Inclusive Mauritius Hotels
+All Inclusive Mauritian Hotels

 Mauritius has many all-inclusive hotel options including boutique hotels, resorts that feature golf and diving adventures, properties that showcase Creole architecture and family-style resorts with comprehensive ranges of activities for everyone.
 Choose a lavish resort, 'barefoot chic' hotel, or honeymoon haven with activities designed for romance.
 All-inclusive properties in this island destination save money and help to eliminate the stress of planning activities and itineraries.